sybrew/the-seo-framework/readme.txt

 	* We introduce function `tsf()`, an alias of `the_seo_framework()`.
 * **Changed:**
 	* The sitemap stylesheet now uses a different HTML hierarchy to output items.
 We made this change so we could center the sitemap.
+		* We also offloaded the sitemap's styles over different "views".
+Located at `inc/views/sitemap/xsl`.
 	* Throughout the code, you'll find we now use more modern PHP syntax, since we jumped off the delapidated PHP v5.6 boat, and onto the [unsupported PHP v7.2 one](https://www.php.net/supported-versions.php).
 		* Over [25% of hosts are NOT doing their jobs well](https://wordpress.org/about/stats/) keeping your site secure.
 	* Throughout the code, we removed typehinting.
 Typehinting is great for API consistency, but we thoroughly and correctly prefix every function with documentation on which type to use.